jvbonin/yeoman-generator-dizmo/README.md

 npm install -g generator-dizmo
 ```

-Then generate your new project:
+Then generate your new dizmo project:

 ```bash
 yo dizmo